Skip to content

 SSO shares the wallet address and credentials across portals.
 All other business data remains strictly isolated per portal:

-• Token balances, vouchers, transactions, campaigns
+• Token balances, vouchers, transactions, and campaigns

 • Push notification subscriptions and preferences